leonarpv/epic-io-challenge/README.md

 - State, context and styling

 This challenge uses a ContextAPI implementation to figure out the requirements.
 In this ContextAPI configuration, it's established and initialized inside de application layer, and some hooks consume them from the infrastructure UI layer.
-T he Styling uses de Material UI base, and also a styled-components in some specific implementations to extend the UI in a declarative way
+T he Styling uses de Material UI base, and also a styled-components in some specific implementations to extend the UI functionality

 ```javascript
 ./application